Nuisance, Dangerous and Vicious Dog

 Nuisance, dangerous and vicious dogs are defined by the State of Ohio (Section 955.11 of the Ohio Revised Code).

-Nuisance Dog: a dog that, without provocation, has chased or approached a person in a menacing fashion or in an apparent attitude of attack, or has attempted to bite or otherwise endanger any person.
+- Nuisance Dog: a dog that, without provocation, has chased or approached a person in a menacing fashion or in an apparent attitude of attack, or has attempted to bite or otherwise endanger any person.

-Dangerous Dog: a dog that, without provocation, has caused injury to a person or has seriously injured or killed a dog.
+- Dangerous Dog: a dog that, without provocation, has caused injury to a person or has seriously injured or killed a dog.

-Vicious Dog: a dog that, without provocation, has killed or seriously injured a person.
+- Vicious Dog: a dog that, without provocation, has killed or seriously injured a person.

 Process for Classifying a Nuisance, Dangerous and Vicious Dog

-- Following any dog attack or incident that causes injury or death of a person or domestic animal, an investigation will take place that includes:
+Only the Police Chief can classify a dog as dangerous, vicious or a nuisance by conducting a thorough investigation.
+Following any dog attack or incident that causes injury or death of a person or domestic animal, an investigation will take place that includes:

-Observing the dog’s behavior
+- Observing the dog’s behavior.

-Obtaining testimony from witnesses of the incident and of the dog’s behavior
+- Obtaining testimony from witnesses of the incident and of the dog’s behavior.

-Gathering history of the dog (upbringing, where it came from, etc.)
+- Gathering history of the dog (upbringing, where it came from, etc.).

-Determining the owner’s ability to control the dog
+- Determining the owner’s ability to control the dog.

-Ascertaining other relevant evidence as determined by the Police Chief - If there is concern for public safety, the Avon Lake Police Department may seize the dog following such an incident.
+- If there is concern for public safety, the Avon Lake Police Department may seize the dog following such an incident.
+Seized dogs will be impounded until released by a court.

+- A determination will be made.
 If the owner disagrees with determination, a hearing may be requested and will go to the Avon Lake Municipal Court.

 Owner Responsibilities for a Classified NUISANCE DOG